Sermon Commentary for Sunday, October 7, 2018

 So perhaps it’s time to take a careful look at Jesus again.
 Maybe this is a good time to let the book of Hebrews remind us not just about what he came to do, but also about just who he is.
 As those who proclaim the Lectionary Epistle do that over the next few weeks, we might invite our hearers to think of Jesus as a kind of lopsided smile.

 Not just for our reactions to the joy, peace and sense of purpose Jesus brings into our lives.
-But also because, as Tom Long, to whom I owe many ideas for this Starter, points out, while the Son of God initially lived in the heavenly realm’s glorious splendor, he gave all of that up to become like us in every way.
+But also because, as Tom Long, to whom I owe many ideas for this Commentary, points out, while the Son of God initially lived in the heavenly realm’s glorious splendor, he gave all of that up to become like us in every way.
 Once he’d completed his earthly work, however, Jesus returned to heaven’s glory.
 It’s what Long calls the “parabola of salvation,” but what I call “the Jesus slightly lopsided smile.”

 Hebrews 1 and 2 begin by reminding readers that the Son of God, the second person of Trinity, is what 1:3 calls “the radiance of God’s glory and the exact representation of his being.”
 Then, however, Hebrews notes that the Son’s trajectory sweeps downward from the heavenly realm into painful human experience.
 Jesus was made, insists chapter 2:9, “a little lower than the angels.”
 Then, however, Hebrews’ Son’s arc climbs upward again.
 “After he had provided purification for sins,” says chapter 1:3, “he sat down at the right hand of the Majesty in heaven.”